avs8/yourweather/README.md

-# yourweather
+# Project Name: yourweather

+# Description
+### I have create this app to fetch data from weather API and send weather information
+### to user every morning in their mail based on their location.
-Clone the repo, cd into yourweather and activate virtual environment
+## Clone the repo, cd into yourweather and activate virtual environment
-# source yourweather/bin/activate
+## source yourweather/bin/activate

-# django-version(1.10)
+## django-version(1.10)

-App is currently not done I am working on to make it better.